abilandz/NAT3054/Lecture_1/regex.md

-### 3. Real-life examples and challenges <a name="real.life.examples.and.challenges"></a>
+### 3. Real-life examples, challenges, and failures <a name="real.life.examples.challenges.and.failures"></a>
-In this section we illustrate with a few real-life examples both how regular expressions can and cannot be used in practice.
+In this section we illustrate with a few real-life scenarios how regular expressions should and should not be used in practice.

+#### Examples